 The Worst Case

 The worst case scenario in a roof project is catastrophic structural collapse.
-Collapses can happen in any climate and in any locale and are a result of overloading the structural capacity of the building.
-Common causes are installation of a heavily weighted roof on a building that was not designed for the system and inadequate drainage and lack of proper emergency overflows.
+Collapses can happen in any climate and in any locale.
+A collapse is the result of overloading the structural capacity of the building.
+Common causes are installation of a heavily weighted roof on a building that was not designed for the system, inadequate drainage and lack of proper emergency overflows.

 In the first case, the culprit is usually where a ballasted system is installed without the structural system being analyzed for load-bearing capacity.
 Installing a membrane system over a structural standing seam metal roof can be equally disastrous.
 Metal buildings are usually engineered to hold only the weight of the standing seam metal.
-Additional load can, if not carefully designed and installed, exceed building structural capacity.
+Additional load can exceed building structural capacity.
 Defects in connections or fabrication of the structure increase the risk of failure.
-If the structural standing seam metal panels are not to be replaced with the same system, the new roof must be designed extremely carefully with a very lightweight roof system such as sprayed-in-place coated polyurethane foam or a single-ply membrane over a lightweight insulation board such as a polystyrene.
+If the structural standing seam metal panels are not to be replaced with the same system, the new roof must be designed extremely carefully.
+They may use a very lightweight roof system such as sprayed-in-place coated polyurethane foam or a single-ply membrane over a lightweight insulation board such as a polystyrene.

 Lack of drainage is another serious problem.
 In one case, an owner requested that the interior gutter be eliminated and replaced by drainage though exterior walls.
 The design added three emergency overflow scuppers for each drainage scupper installed in the parapet walls.
 The building collapsed following a storm.
 The reason: The contractor had convinced the owner that the overflows weren’t needed and that it would be cheaper to leave them out.
 So instead of water being dispersed through four locations, reaching a maximum depth of four inches, water built up to almost eight inches in the one drain location.
 The beam supporting the roof there collapsed, taking a quarter of the building with it.

-But excessive water may also stem from something as simple as the contractor flashing over existing overflow scuppers.
+Excessive water may also stem from something as simple as the contractor flashing over existing overflow scuppers.
 Drifting snow and ice can cover emergency overflows and block drainage.
-Or overflows may just be badly designed.
+Overflows may simply be poorly designed.
 A common mistake in emergency overflows is to have both the primary drainage and the overflow tied to the same rain water leader, regardless of code strictures to the contrary.
 There may not be sufficient slope to the roof or sufficient drain capacity.
 Drains may be located poorly or in high spots.

-The best way to avoid a structural collapse is to be certain that the person designing the roof is knowledgeable and, once the design is complete, that it is followed.
+The best way to avoid a structural collapse is to be certain that the person designing the roof is knowledgeable and that the design is followed.
 If changes are made to the design, be sure to keep the designer informed so that the contractor does not make critical errors.

 Roofing problems often result from a low-bid approach.
-The condition of the roof and building and the owner’s specific requirements need to be analyzed to see which system will perform best.
+The condition of the roof and building and the owner’s specific requirements need to be studied to determine the best solution.
 Comprehensive construction documents should anticipate problems and provide either solutions or ways to avoid them.
 Competent contractors should be retained.
 An on-site project representative should be commissioned to observe the installation and help to quickly resolve any problems.